 Collecting and using the right data sources in financial modeling is crucial to the success of financial analysis.
 Financial modeling requires gathering and analyzing lots of information; the collection of data is a crucial step in creating a financial model.
 There is a wide range of data that must be used in a financial model.
 A company’s historical results are the key input to prepare a three-statement model, which is the setup for all other financial models.

 Management discussion and analysis from corporate filings, industry reports, and research reports of professional analysts are some of the resources that may improve the accuracy of your forecasting assumptions.
 Finally, you need to find the appropriate inputs for your valuation.
 Knowledge of relevant data sources is critical for an analyst to develop a precise and up-to-date model.

 Governments place special attention on public companies.
 There are mandatory reporting standards for public companies that are regulated by government entities.

 Due to its nature, a public company bears a responsibility to its shareholders.
 Governments regulate the actions of public companies through mandatory reporting requirements and standards.
-In accord with existing legislation, public companies must disclose all material information about their operations and performance to the public.
+In accord with existing legislation, public companies must disclose all material information about their operations and performance.

 Companies must prepare an annual report to the shareholders, in which corporate information is disclosed.
 These reports include financial data, results of operations, market segment information, new product plans, subsidiary activities, and research and development activities.
 The annual reports to shareholders are usually posted on the company’s website.

 In the United States, the primary regulatory entity is the Securities and Exchange Commission (SEC).
-Public companies must submit their filings to the SEC on a regular basis.
+Public companies must submit their filings to the SEC regularly.
 SEC filings are comprehensive documents that include fundamental information about the company and its operations.
 For the purpose of financial modeling, the most relevant filings for an analyst are:

 A description of the company’s properties and business; a description of the security to be offered for sale; information about the management of the company; financial statements certified by independent accountants